 While in my experience both can be equally effective, I tend to utilize the “remind” method for the following reasons:

-• There was time and effort spent to get the respondent into the survey, it's better practice to try and push them to provide quality responses than it is to replace them
+• There was time and effort spent to get the respondent into the survey.
+It’s a better practice to try and push them to provide quality responses than it is to replace them

 • It reinforces a professional relationship between the data collection company and the respondent